In Norway, the declining-balance method of depreciation is mandatory for capitalised assets. The depreciation rates given below are the maximum rates.

 In general, interest expenses are deductible.
 Norway does not have a rule distinguishing between different income categories (as in the United Kingdom).
 If income is exempt from taxation in Norway pursuant to a tax treaty, corresponding costs or losses are not tax deductible.

-Limitations on tax deductible inter-company interest expenses apply.
+For corporations, special interest deduction limitation rules apply.
 Please see the detailed description under Thin capitalisation in the Group taxation section for further information.

 In general, receivables are tax deductible if the debt is clearly irrecoverable or realised (e.g. if the receivable is sold to a third party, converted to share capital, or waived) and is sufficiently connected to the company’s business (the business requirement).
 For accounts receivables, a calculated rate multiplied by the total account receivables at year-end may be deducted.
 The rate is calculated based on the two preceding years losses on such receivables multiplied by a fixed rate set by the Ministry of Finance.